Crushing College with ADHD

 I’m a failure.
 I’m a joke.
 I’m so stupid.
 I’m not good at anything.
 This negative self-talk has many names – the inner critic, the judge, the gremlin, self-criticism – but whatever you call it, it’s an inner voice that “judges you, doubts you, belittles you, and constantly tells you that you are not good enough” (Vilhauer, 2016).
 And trash-talking yourself is stressful, can squelch your self-confidence, and can get in the way of your success.

-Girl at desk sleeping on a stack of books
+girl at desk sleeping on a stack of books

 TIRED OF BEING TIRED?